jubatus/website/source/en/fv_convert.rst

 Specifies how to extract numeric features.
 As "string_rules", it consists of multiple rules.
-Each rule is a dictionary whose keys are "key" and "type".
+Each rule is a dictionary whose keys are "key", "except" (optional) and "type".
 It depends on "type" how to specify weight and name features.

- :key:

-   Specifies to which keys in a datum we apply the rule.
+ :key:    Specifies to which keys in a datum we apply the rule.
 For further explanation, please read counterpart in "string_filter_rules" section.

- :type:
+ :except: Specifies which keys to exclude from the match.
+This is an optional parameter.
+For further explanation, please read counterpart in "string_filter_rules" section.

-   Specifies the name of extractor in use.
+ :type:   Specifies the name of extractor in use.
 The extractor is either one defined in "num_types" or one of pre-defined extractors.
 The followings are the pre-defined extractors.

     ============= =====================
     Value         Meaning